 “I think if you move from head to tail,” Beelo said as he carefully ran his hand in that direction.
 “You will not be cut.
 It is when you go the other way that you are in danger.”

 Beelo looked up and blinked his eyes into focus.
 Naro and Ona were looking at him.
 Naru looked proud.
 Ona looked slightly less skeptical than earlier.

 “Where did this come from,” asked Beelo.

 “It drowned,” answered Ona brusquely.
 “They are very heavy for their size.
 The bones are dense, as if made of stone.”

-Ona demonstrated his point by wrapping on the beast’s skull.
-His knuckles strikig the hard head made a hollow thunk that made Beelo uncomfortable.
+Ona demonstrated his point by wrapping on the beast’s skull with edge of his ruler.
+The wood made a hollow thunk that made Beelo uncomfortable.

 “It seems this creature thought the water was low enough to ford the stream.
 He was wrong and a ranger found it wedged against a rock.
 A team brought it to me on a litter to study.
 This is the closest any Téchni have been to a slink.
 Except for those who have been taken.”

 Naru cleared her throat loudly and glared at Ona.